aboutcode-org/scancode-toolkit/docs/source/help.rst

 Help
 ====

-ScanCode Toolkit is part ot the AboutCode suite of open source projects.
+ScanCode Toolkit is part of the AboutCode family of open source projects.

 AboutCode Projects
 ******************